that are written or imprinted on a

 portray.
 These types of assumptions are illogical

 and stupid.
 It's just a lot easier to inquire and

-ask questions then to believe that you know the
+ask questions then to believe that you know the answers, like with

 Just because someone uses bad words does not

 make them a bad person, and just because someone

 uses ignorant words this does not mean that they're